Mobile Friendly vs Mobile Responsive: What's the Difference?

 While there are benefits to each, the real winner…No one!

 Well (here comes my favorite answer to any SEO question) – it all depends on your business, needs, and budget.

-Mobile-friendly design can be a good first step, but it lacks some key features that can help with mobile search optimization and SEO.
+Mobile-friendly websites can be a good first step, but it lacks some key features that can help with mobile search optimization and SEO.

 Furthermore, if you opt for a stand-alone mobile version, this will mean double the maintenance and resources.

-On the other hand, a responsive design is a great option for mobile website optimization as it provides the best user experience.
+On the other hand, a responsive web design is a great option for mobile website optimization as it provides the best mobile user experience.